 Before leaving the USA in April of 2018 to travel indefinitely, I took a TEFL (Teaching English as a Foreign Language) Course at the International TEFL Academy in Chicago.
-It was one of my many when I run out of money but don’t want to come home yet, back-up plans.
+It was one of my many if I run out of money while traveling but don’t want to come home yet, back-up plans.

 I had no idea where, or even if, I’d teach English.